Quantum noncommutative ABJM field theory: four- and six-point functions

 \subsubsection{Evaluating triangle integral with $\ell^1$ power term in numerator}

 Next, we explicitly evaluate integral $I_3^1(p_1,p_2;a(p_1,p_2),\tilde k)$,

 in which $a^\mu(p_1,p_2)$ is (up to scaling) the third vector in the van Neerven-Vermaseren basis (\ref{C.11}).
 The vanishing of the corresponding commutative integral can be observed by realising that tensor reduction of the following integral can only be the linear combination of $p_1^\mu$ and $p_2^\mu$, and therefore orthogonal to $a_{\mu}$.
-We can now exploit this fact and evaluate $I_3^1$ (and other NC deformed spurious terms) relatively quickly using the conventional Feynman parametrization, as only the NC tensor structure $\tilde k$ based terms ($(\tilde k\cdot a)$,....) are relevant.
-For this reason for (\ref{C.16}), following the same prescription as in Appendix B.3.2, we have
+We can now exploit this fact and evaluate $I_3^1$ (and other NC deformed spurious terms) relatively quickly using the conventional Feynman parametrization, as only the NC tensor structure $\tilde k^{\mu}=\theta^{\mu\nu}k_\nu$ based terms ($(\tilde k\cdot a)$,....) are relevant.
+For this reason from (\ref{C.16}), following the same prescription as in the appendix B.3.2, we have

-where $\Delta$ is the same as defined for scalar triangle (\ref{B.16}-\ref{B.17}).
-Notice that $(\ell\cdot a)$ remains unchanged upon all redefinitions of $\ell$ because all the shifts introduced are linear combinations of $p_1$ and $p_2$.
-Next one can introduce the $\alpha$-parametrization and first perform the loop integral in $D$ dimensions to get
+where $\Delta$ is the same as defined for scalar triangle (\ref{B.16})-(\ref{B.17}).
+Notice that $(\ell\cdot a)$ remains unchanged upon any redefinitions of $\ell$, because all the shifts introduced are linear combinations of $p_1$ and $p_2$.
+Next one can introduce the $\alpha$-parametrization and first perform the loop integral in $D$ dimensions: